sekko27/node-wire-helper/README.md

 build wire contexts.
 It try to detect the direct parent (invoker) root path and resolve path relative to that.

+## Develop wire-context-helper

+It's a coffee-script project, so you need to compile it into javascripts.
+Package.json contains prepublish and postinstall scripts which automates these processes, but meanwhile development you should compile sources automatically.
+You can do that:

+* Configure your IDE to compile coffeescripts under src to the lib folder.
+* Run the watcher: coffee -cw -o lib src

 ## Best practices

 * Follow the project structure